1930s Fonts & Typography: Art Deco & Beyond

 Serif Fonts: Not Dead Yet

-While sans-serifs were the belles of the ball, serif fonts weren't about to go quietly into the night.
+While sans-serif fonts were the belle of the ball, serif fonts weren’t about to go quietly into the night.
 With their organic, calligraphic feel, old-style serifs evolved to fit the modernist ethos.

 Some notable old-style serifs from the 1930s:

-Times New Roman was, for the newspaper in London, designed to appease the typographic equivalent of something like a well-tailored suit: classic, versatile, and correct under almost any circumstance.
+Times New Roman was, for the newspaper in London, designed to appeal to the typographic equivalent of a well-tailored suit: classic, versatile, and correct under almost any circumstance.

 Slab Serifs: The Bold and the Beautiful